BMW IBU Worldcup Biathlon (Hochfilzen, AUT)

 4.1 All persons entering the Venue must comply with the orders of the police, the fire brigade, the security and rescue service as well as the stadium announcer.
 Anyone who intentionally or negligently fails to comply with these instructions may be removed from the Venue by the security service or the police.

-4.4 All persons entering the Venue must present the ticket to the security personnel and upon request, hand it over for inspection or produce another authorization.
-Upon request of the security service, the Visitor must present proof of his/her identity throughout his/her entire stay at the Venue.
-Failure to do so may result in a Visitor being refused from entering the Venue or being asked to leave the Venue.
-Validity and use of tickets are specified in the Organiser’s General Terms and Conditions.
+4.4 When entering the Venue, every Attendee must present the ticket to the security personnel and upon request, hand it over for inspection or produce another authorisation.
+Upon request of the security service, the Attendee must present proof of his/her identity throughout his/her entire stay at the Venue.
+Failure to do so may result in the Attendee being refused from entering the Venue or being asked to leave the Venue.
+Validity and use of tickets are specified in the Organiser’s General Terms and conditions.

-4.6 Stewards and security officers are entitled to refuse entry to the Venue any person refusing to submit to such a search or compromising the purpose of the Venue Rules due to a particular personal condition (e.g. alcohol or drug consumption).
-The same applies to any person carrying hazardous or otherwise prohibited items (see Section 4.9 below).
+4.6 Stewards and security officers are entitled to refuse entry to the Venue to any person refusing to submit to such a search or compromising the purpose of the Venue Rules due to a particular personal condition (e.g., alcohol or drug consumption).
+The same applies to any person carrying hazardous or otherwise prohibited items (see Point 4.9 ).
 In such a case, claim for refund will not be entertained.
 It is at the steward’s or officer’s discretion whether to permit entry to the Venue, if the hazardous or otherwise prohibited items are left outside the Venue.

 4.7 Any illegal items will be confiscated and handed to the police together with the personal data of the items’ owner.

-4.8 Items prohibited under these Venue Rules may be deposited at designated places.
+4.8 Items prohibited under these Venue Rules may be deposited at designated places at one’s own risk.
 This shall not constitute a safekeeping agreement.
-No liability is assumed for lost, misplaced or damaged items.
+No liability is assumed for lost, misplaced, or damaged items.
 The items not collected can be disposed of or used for a purpose chosen by the Organiser.

 4.9 Prohibited items include: